kanishka-varshini/camera-based-navigation-for-autonomous-mobile-robot/README.md

 ## Updates:
 Trying to figure out the OS on which final development needs to be done.
 Due to the fact that i am using two Raspberry Pi Camera modules im restricted to use raspberry pi OS which supports the underlying libcamera module libraries that are ONLY available in Pi OS, so i cant use Ubuntu through which i could use a lot of functions/modules/ROS workbench that others have developed, but im forced to develop all this in Raspberry pi OS now.

+## Updates_2

+Made the two cameras work, collected camera stream and tested the occupancy grid approach for obstacle avoidance , works nicely but the frame is dropping badly , need to optimize the code.
+Also trying to add move_it commands through gpio interface in the same code.

+## Updates_3

+POwering remains an issue, powering the two servos is sorted, using 2 li-ion cells for that , but powering rpi still remains a problem.

+## Updates_4

+might have to drop the mapping part of the project as that is VERY difficult.
+Also , the original problem statement was to create a vision based autonomous mobile robot navigation technique, I think we have acheived that.

 ## Local path planning
 For testing method 1, obstacle avoidance using a follow the gap method can be used.